jxxcarlson/minilatex/README.md

 Then click on the resulting `index.html` file.

-Links:
+Links
 ------

 *  Hackernoon article,
-<a href="https://hackernoon.com/towards-latex-in-the-browser-2ff4d94a0c08">Towards LaTeX in the Browser</a>.
+<a href="https://hackernoon.com/towards-latex-in-the-browser-2ff4d94a0c08">Towards LaTeX in the Browser</a>

 * <a href="http://minilatex.com">MiniLatex blog</a>